Aquaman post-credits scene, explained

 Like most superhero movies, Aquaman offers a hint of the future in a mid-credits bonus scene.
-After a big spoiler warning, let's dive right in.
+After a big spoiler warning, let's dive right in, shall we?

 David Kane (Yahya Abdul-Mateen II), one of the movie's secondary villains, leads a team of pirates who hijack a Russian submarine early in the movie.
 His father, Jesse (Michael Beach), is part of that team whose efforts fail after Aquaman (Jason Momoa) intervenes to rescue the sub's crew.